pipe-cd/docs-mcp-server/README.md

 ## Release Flow

-1. Run the `prepare-release` workflow with specifing the new version.
+1. Run the `prepare release` workflow with specifing the new version.
    It will create a PR to update the versions in package.json and ts.
 2. Review the PR and merge it.
 3. Create a Release on GitHub with a new tag.
-   Then, the `release-package` workflow will release a new npm package.
+   Then, the `release package` workflow will publish a new npm package.